Skip to main content

 What is customer service software?

-The 17 best customer support tools
+The 17 best customer support platforms

 Let’s drill into the best customer support tools and lay out the important details.
 Here, we’ll provide an overview of the software and a list of features, supported channels, pricing tiers and trial information.